-To this, we will allow families to bring store bought cupcakes on the day of the child's birthday for consumption at lunch.
+To this, we will allow families to bring store bought cupcakes on the day of the child's birthday for consumption after lunch or the last few minutes at the end of the day.
+The discretion of when to distribute will be the teacher's.
 Please provide enough for all students in your child's class.
 If there are not enough cupcakes for all children in the class, they will not be served.
 Cupcakes should be sent in during arrival in the morning.
-Lunch staff will be responsible distributing.
+Teachers will be responsible for distributing.